ibm-cloud-docs/vpc/vsi_is_profiles.md

 ## Before you begin
 {: #x86-64-instance-profiles-before-you-begin}

-Verify the profile you use is available in the zone where you plan to create the instance.
+Verify the profile that you use is available in the zone where you plan to create the instance.

 Some profiles might not be available because of one of the following reasons:
    - The number of network interfaces in the virtual server exceeds profile limits.
 You can remove network interfaces to select from more profiles.
 For more information, see [Resizing a virtual server](/docs/vpc?topic=vpc-resizing-an-instance).
-   - The image selected contains an allowed-use expression that is not compatible with the profile.
-In these cases, select an image with an allowed-use expression that is compatible with the desired profile.
-For more infomation, see [Adding allowed-use expressions to custom images](/docs/vpc?topic=vpc-custom-image-allowed-use-expressions&interface=ui).
+   - The selected image contains an allowed-use expression that is not compatible with the profile.
+In these cases, select an image with an allowed-use expression that is compatible with the selected profile.
+For more information, see [Adding allowed-use expressions to custom images](/docs/vpc?topic=vpc-custom-image-allowed-use-expressions&interface=ui).

 ## Profile families
 {: #x86-64-instance-profile-families}